openshift/enhancements/enhancements/network/ovn-secondary-networks.md

 ```

 A controller will watch out for the creation / deletion of these
-`OVNSecondaryNetwork`s, and will render and provision the corresponding
+`OverlayNetwork`s, and will render and provision the corresponding
 `NetworkAttachmentDefinition`s.

 **Note**: the subnet attribute requires some validation, especially *if* the